AmyStephen/amystephen.github.com/_posts/2014-06-11-social-network-attacks-on-women.md

 * A **man did something bad** to a woman.
 * The victim was not silent, but instead **made the man's bad behavior visible**.
 Many times *the crowd* is asked to take action.
-* **Someone with authority fires the man.** His name and the event is documented on the Geek Feminist Wiki.
+* **Someone with authority fired the man.** His name and the event is documented on the Geek Feminist Wiki.
 * **The crowd responds by attacking the woman** for not remaining silent and for causing the man's firing.

 That is the basic pattern.
 When it's all said and done, the punishment for the woman can be extremely severe.
 "Concerned community" write blog posts which fan the flames of hate.
 It is not uncommon for the victim to be threatened physically.